couchbaselabs/sdk-rfcs/rfc/0084-app-service-level-telemetry.md

 into and, in particular, we can check for correlation to Couchbase Capella management activities like upgrades.

-The Indexing Service and Eventing Services are not included as they are not network-available services for applications to make requests from.
+The Indexing Service is not included as it is not used by SDK, even for management operations.
+All future services must be reported if the service exposes separate port and the SDK is using it.

 As with the Service Experience Counters, it may be incorrect to try to compare between deployments.
 For example, the query complexity may differ